andismith/grunt-responsive-images/README.md

 * More control over cropping images with gravity.
 * Customise units!
 Added pixel (default: ''), percentage (default: 'pc') and multiply (default: 'x') units.
 * Now handles missing configuration target more gracefully.
-* Complete re-write of the plugin's unit tests.
-No more failing Travis builds!
 * Re-write of quite a lot of the plugin itself!
 * Added nice JSDoc comments :)
 * Removed height values from default.
 If you used the default settings, you'll need to update your configuration.